How does Apple Cider Vinegar help your blood sugar?

 We all know the saying “it’s what’s inside that counts” and nothing could be more true when talking about our organic Apple Cider Vinegar and the impact it has on your blood sugar levels.
 So what about our ACV makes the magic happen?
 Two little words: acetic acid.

 Sit back and read all about acetic acid and how it works with your blood when taken daily before a meal to regulate your blood sugar levels.
-Looks like an apple a day may help the doctor away.
+Looks like an apple a day may help keep the doctor away.

 MEET THE GOOD STUFF